Reviews You Can Rely On

 Credit: Jacob Clark

 The closure on these shoes is a YKK, large-toothed, plastic zipper.
 It didn't seem phased when we stepped into soft sand or rubbed it around on a rock.
-We don't have any reason to believe that it will be any less durable than the lacing systems on comparable water shoes.
+We don't have any reason to believe it will be less durable than the lacing systems on comparable water shoes.

 These shoes are really meant to be worn on the water.
 They don't have the reinforcement or construction that would allow them to hold up to lots of walking or scrambling.
 However, this allows them to maintain a very stretchy, comfortable fit that we find perfect for on-the-water activities.